What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 The Three Pillars of OEE

 Overall Equipment Effectiveness is built upon three fundamental metrics: Availability, Performance, and Quality.
+These are known as the three OEE components, or the three OEE factors.
 Each pillar addresses a different type of loss that affects equipment effectiveness.

 Availability: Downtime vs. Total Potential Time

 This includes all time the facility is operational, even when equipment is not scheduled because of breaks, changeovers, or routine maintenance.
+Planned stops, such as scheduled maintenance or changeovers, are considered in the availability calculation.
 These are still considered lost opportunities and should be counted in the OEE calculation formula.

 Example: